NixOS/nix.dev/source/anti-patterns/language.md

 If someone builds the project in a differently named folder, they will get a different hash of the `src` and everything that depends on it.

-A better way is to use `builtins.path`:
+A better way is to use `builtins.path` with the `name` attribute set to something fixed.
+This will derive the human readable portion of the store path from `name` instead of the working directory:

 ```nix
  { pkgs ? import <nixpkgs> {}